RendGames/.github/profile/README.md

-# Welcome to Moonward Games! 🌒 👋
+# Welcome to Rend Games! 🌒 👋

-Moonward Games is a small, fully remote game studio passionate about creating unique and engaging experiences.
+Rend Games is a small, fully remote game studio passionate about creating unique and engaging experiences.

 ## Our Games